michal-chudy/paylocity-challenge/README.md

 ## Interaction with the application
 * The application includes a generated SwaggerUI for interactions with the APIs.
 Alternatively, you can use Postman or any other
 API development tool.
+* See "Dev setup" above for identifiers of objects already pre-populated in the DB
 * Once the application is running, visit [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html) in a web browser.
 You can send requests to the APIs directly from the SwaggerUI:
     * Expand the API you'd like to test